Status of Coral Reefs of the World: 2025

 The Global Coral Reef Monitoring Network (GCRMN) is an operational network of the International Coral Reef Initiative that aims to provide the best available scientific information on the status and trends of coral reef ecosystems for their conservation and management.
 The GCRMN is a global network of scientists, managers and organisations that monitor the condition of coral reefs throughout the world.
 The GCRMN operates through 10 regional nodes.

-The report will describe the temporal trends of hard coral and algal cover (ideally at the resolution of macro algae, turf algae, and coralline algae) at the global level, providing an update of the “Status of Coral Reefs of the World: 2020” report.
+The call for data to this next report has now concluded.
+The report will describe the temporal trends of hard coral and algal cover (ideally at the resolution of macro algae, turf algae, and coralline algae) at the global level, providing a pivotal new report on the status and trends of the world’s reefs.

 How to Contribute my Data